gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

   because they don't have to spend time thinking about the things that aren't.
 </p>
 <p>
-  Open science&mdash;by which I mean all the new ways of doing science that the web has inspired&mdash;isn't there yet.
+  Open science–by which I mean all the new ways of doing science that the web has inspired–isn't there yet.
   Many people have tools and techniques that work well for them, but every setup is one-of-a-kind, and everyone has had to assemble the pieces for themselves.